 There are residential blocks, two-three storeys high, and there are schools for children of all ages.
 We also walked past a kindergarten.
 This particular cooperative farm is one of seven similar farms in the wide valley.
 They produce crops like fruits, maize and beans.
 There are large paddy fields as well, and rice is presumably the most important crop.
 In addition, the farmers maintain several greenhouses, one with glass walls and roof, the others covered with plastic.
 Strangely, there were very few people around.

 “The agricultural front is an outpost in the battle for defending socialism and a major thrust of the effort to build our country into a socialist economic giant” (Kim Jong Un Aphorisms vol. 1)

 The farms in the larger cooperative receive annual production targets from the state, and the farmers on this particular farm have over the years proved their excellence in comparison with the others.
 There is in other words some sort of competition in North Korean farm production.
 You deliver what they expect, and perhaps a little more.
 And then what?

 I noticed they were even growing maize on small patches of soil in between the residential buildings.
 The guides told me that these patches are officially outside the official arable land, and would be free for individuals to use.
 The produce would in turn be freely consumed in the households or even bartered on some kind of marketplace.
 I’m not a farmer, but it was even to me easy to see the difference in height of the maize plants on this “free” patch compared to the official ones lining the paddy field a few metres away.

 “While planting and tending even a single tree by oneself, one’s patriotic feeling and the determination to protect it develop” (Kim Jong Un Aphorisms vol. 1)

 Images from this road trip

+I hope you liked this story from a dam and a model cooperative farm in North Korea.
 Click a thumbnail for a larger version and browse between them.

 Read all North Korea entries.